initbiz/initbiz.github.io/cumuluscore/index.md

 ### Registering cluster's features

-> **Registering features in system differs from registering cluster's features.** Registering features in the system is described (see).
+> **Registering Cumulus features differs from registering cluster's features.** Registering Cumulus features in the system is described [here](https://docs.init.biz/cumuluscore/#registering-cumulus-features).

 Every time a cluster obtains access to a feature (**for the first time, once**) we call it registering cluster's feature.
 Registering clusters' features is the process of running some 'registering' code when a cluster gets access to a feature whether by changes of the cluster's plan or plan's features.